danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 # The notion of The Real.

-All that can be heard is real.
-Only imaginings of sounds are unreal.
-There are fictions.
-Narratives exist.
-We live alongside our lores.
-There are stories that we tell each other, and that we tell ourselves.
-Admitting the impossibility in knowing even one self.
-Certainly not each other.
-Definately not coulture.
-We are all choosing to live with these stories even as as we make increasingly feeble attempts at that loftiest of goals of understanding, althemore likely settling for ways to cope as we are strung along by each other.

 I need to tell the story of the Japanese poetry group around year 1000 who allowed each other to take new names every decade or so to start each decade with a fresh voice.
 To become the resplendent new.
 The untainted eye.
 A new